Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CSV-directory-CH4.md

 My attempts to set seperators and column names were ignored, since they weren’t neccesary, but when I checked out the file’s properties in explorer, it had been modified and accessed\!
-Technically no changes were made to the data, but it did work correctly.
+No visible changes were made but in my GitHub desktop application, I could see that the whole document had been deleted and then written again, essentially.

 #### Reading an Excel File **New Commands Used: install.packages(), require(), library(),**